-- response to the problem/pain points your customer has
+- how hour customer responds to the problem/pain points they have

-- response to the look and feel of your brand
+- reactions of your ideal customer to the look and feel of your brand

-- response to the free items of value you have created
+- actions taken by your customer on the free items of value you have created

 - who is watching your videos, or downloading your product catalogues (you can create these for free)